jconorgrogan/Informational-Constructivism/README.md

 **Notes on Status Table:**
 <sup>[a]</sup> *Further Work: Develop formal lemma/toy model for the statistical emergence of ordered memory from Viability managing label reuse.*
 <sup>[b]</sup> *Supporting Material: See `Theory Formalization/SUR linearity proof.md` for axiomatic justification of the `L = K + λE` form.
 The dynamic of L-optimization is understood as a statistical property of persistent systems.*
+<sup>[c]</sup> *Formally Established (IC) for the RH Link denotes that the logical chain connecting IC's model of stability to the mathematical conditions of RH is complete and formally derived within IC's axiomatic and interpretive framework.
+The rigor of the informational arguments (Lemmas A & B in `RH.md`) is key to this conditional establishment.*

 *(This table simplifies the status for README purposes; detailed proofs, arguments, and supporting mathematical derivations reside in specific documents within the repository.
-Ongoing research focuses on rigorously establishing all linkages and exploring further consequences, such as the emergence of Hilbert Space structures, connections to number theory (e.g., RH), and the derivation of physical constants as residuals of these informational processes.)*
+Ongoing research focuses on rigorously establishing all linkages and exploring further consequences, such as the emergence of Hilbert Space structures, connections to number theory, and the derivation of physical constants as residuals of these informational processes.)*